 Ye Olde Technology Policy: Please turn off all cell phones, iPods/iPads/iPhones, tablet PCs, Kindles, laptops, etc. before class.
 If you are expecting an emergency call, change your phone to vibrate mode and answer the call outside of our classroom.
 The spirit of this rule is that the classroom should be an electronic free zone where we tune out the distractions of the world and focus on learning physics.
-Thus, I am assuming that lecture time will have your full attention and that any personal electronic devices you own will not.
 However, I do understand that use of a laptop, or other personal electronic devices, may be required to accommodate certain disabilities.
 Terms of use in such cases can be discussed with me on an individual basis (please see the topic "disability and special needs" below).